Benediction (film): Synopsis

 The film follows the life of Siegfried Sassoon, a British poet and decorated World War I combat veteran who was sent to a psychiatric facility for his anti-war stance.
 He had love affairs with several men during the 1920s, married, had a son, and converted to Catholicism.

 Production

 In January 2020, Jack Lowden joined the cast of the film, with Terence Davies directing from a screenplay he had written.
 In March 2020, Peter Capaldi joined the cast of the film.
 Principal photography began on 8 September 2020, and finished on 22 October 2020.
 Benediction was Davies's final film before his death in October 2023.

 Release

 Benediction had its world premiere as a Special Presentation at the 2021 Toronto International Film Festival on 12 September.
 That same month, the film's UK and Ireland distribution rights were acquired by Vertigo Films.
 In October 2021, Roadside Attractions acquired North American distribution rights to the film.
-It was released in United Kingdom on 20 May 2022 and United States on 3 June 2022.
+It was released in the United Kingdom on 20 May 2022 and in the United States on 3 June 2022.